 The pandemic happened a month after Mike and I moved to Tampa.
 I removed myself from some people’s lives that I just wasn’t feeling anymore.
 We weren’t vibing.
 That just left me and Mike.
 We only hang out with each other and 80% of the time that is awesome.
 We are each other’s best friends.
 But sometimes, SOMETIMES… I need adult women to talk to… Mike just doesn’t get the #girlythings.

 My social life has probably suffered the most.
 I don’t need to measure the progress there… because I don’t want to be a backup friend and I don’t want the drama.
-I would rather be alone than deal with that ish… I just want someone who comes over to sit on my couch with me, eat snacks, and bullshit with each.
-But who also has dreams and aspirations on making a better life for themselves.
+So I would rather be alone than deal with that ish… I just want someone who comes over to sit on my couch with me, eat snacks, and bullshit with each.
+But who also have dreams and aspirations of making a better life for themselves.
 We push each other to be better.
 I EVEN tried Bumble BFF…

 Reading this post over and over to make sure I include everything I want to really shows me how much I have grown.
 I can see the growth.
 I can measure the progress I have made.
 There are still A LOT of things I need to work on, like healing my inner child, but so far I think I am on the right path.

 What are some ways you measure your progress on your personal growth journey?

 Also, let me know if you are down to make some friends in the comments!